NFT-com/analytics/cmd/events-api/README.md

 - transfers
 - sales

-Mint and burn events are special subcategories of transfer events.
+Mint and burn events are special instances of transfer events.
 For more information about the API schema see [the API documentation](/events/API.md).

 ## Usage